snowplow/snowplowanalytics.com/_posts/2017-08-10-snowplow-r91-stonehenge-released-emr-etl-runner-robustness.md

 <h3 id="enrich-shred">3.4 Removal of the process-enrich and process-shred flags</h3>

-The `--process-enrich` and `--process-shred`, which let you run only the enrich step, and shred step respectively have also been retired for the sake of simplifying EmrEtlRunner.
+The `--process-enrich` and `--process-shred`, which let you run only the enrich step, and shred step respectively, have also been retired for the sake of simplifying EmrEtlRunner.

 <h2 id="upgrading">4.
 Upgrading</h2>

-Upgrading is fairly straightforward, you'll just need to make use of the new `run` subcommand when launch EmrEtlRunner, no other changes are necessary.
+Upgrading is fairly straightforward, you'll just need to make use of the new `run` command when launching EmrEtlRunner, no other changes are necessary.

 <h2 id="roadmap">5.
 Roadmap</h2>